James Carroll (New Zealand politician)

-Sir James Carroll KCMG (Māori: Timi Kara; 20 August 1857 – 18 October 1926), was a New Zealand politician of Irish and Ngāti Kahungunu descent.
+Sir James Carroll KCMG (Māori: Timi Kara; 20 August 1857 – 18 October 1926), was a New Zealand politician.
 Beginning his career as an interpreter and land agent, Carroll was elected to the Eastern Maori seat in 1887.
 He was acting colonial secretary (equivalent to the minister of internal affairs) from 1897 to 1899.
 He was the first Māori to hold the cabinet position of Minister of Native Affairs, which he held between 1899 and 1912.
 He was held in high regard within the Liberal Party and was acting prime minister in 1909 and 1911.

 Early life

-James Carroll was born at Wairoa, one of eight children of Joseph Carroll, born in Sydney of Irish descent, and Tapuke, a Māori woman of the Ngāti Kahungunu iwi.
-He was educated both at whare wananga (traditional Māori college) and the Wairoa native school but left early to be a farm worker.
+James Carroll was born at Wairoa, one of eight children in 1857.
+His father, Joseph Carroll, was born in Sydney of Irish descent, and his mother, Tapuke, was a Māori woman of the Ngāti Kahungunu iwi.
+He was educated both at whare wānanga (traditional Māori college) and the Wairoa native school but left early to be a farm worker.

 In 1870, while no more than thirteen, he was part of the Māori force pursuing Te Kooti in the Urewera, and his bravery was mentioned in dispatches.
 He became a cadet for the Native Department in Hawke's Bay and later in Wellington but was back on a farm by 1875.

-In 1881 he married Heni Materoa and they settled in Gisborne.
-The couple adopted several children but had none of their own.
+In 1881 he married Hēni Materoa and they settled in Gisborne.
+The couple adopted several children but had no biological children.